 This is an overview of the compilation tools support for ARMv7-A (ARMv7 architecture targeted at the application profile).
 Application profiles implement a traditional ARM architecture with multiple modes and support a virtual memory system architecture based on an MMU.
-These profiles support both ARM and Thumb instruction sets. the following table shows useful command-line options.
+These profiles support both ARM and Thumb instruction sets.
+The following table shows useful command-line options.

-Command-line option Description cpu=7 ARMv7 with Thumb-2 only, and without hardware divide a cpu=7-A ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, Thumb, Thumb-2, and Thumb-2EE instruction sets, NEONTM support, and 32-bit SIMD support cpu=name Where name is a specific ARM processor.
-For example: Cortex-A8 for ARMv7 with ARM, Thumb, Thumb-2, hardware VFP, NEON support, and 32-bit SIMD support.
+Command-line option Description cpu=7 ARMv7 with 16-bit Thumb and 32-bit Thumb only (no ARM instructions), and without hardware divide a cpu=7-A ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, 16-bit Thumb, 32-bit Thumb, and ThumbEE instruction sets, NEON TM support, and 32-bit SIMD support cpu= name Where name is a specific ARM processor.
+For example: Cortex-A8 for ARMv7 with ARM, 16-bit Thumb, 32-bit Thumb, hardware VFP, NEON support, and 32-bit SIMD support.